annotation/stam/README.md

 Note that there is no ``Map`` type to associate further nested key/value pairs.
 If you want to express nested relations, you *MUST* use `Annotation`s on `Annotation`s (i.e. using `AnnotationSelector`).

+## Extended Data Model

+The following classes are part of the *extended data model* and are auxiliary structures used by implementations to delivered specific functionality rather than core structure to model the actual data.
+These are should be taken *RECOMMENDATIONS* and *NOT REQUIREMENTS*.
+They are typically not part of any serialisation.
+In the UML diagram, they are drawn in blue.
+Specifications *MAY* deviate from these and implement things in another matter.
+Although STAM does prescribe what functionality must be implemented (see the [functionality](#Functionality) section), it leaves flexibility to implementations to determine how that should be accomplished.

 ### Class: TextSelection